Programs and Services

 Ms. McKenna is a graduate of the College of William and Mary in Williamsburg, Virginia.

 Heather Panciera joined the Office of the Child Advocate in December 2001.
 Heather serves as the lead for OCA on matters related to children, youth and young adults in residential facilities and congregate care settings, including investigating concerns regarding the provision of state funded services and supports.
 She advocates both for the individual needs of children, youth and young adults, and for necessary systemic reforms to help these systems be more effective, efficient and accountable.

 Prior to joining OCA, Heather worked for 10 years at the Department of Children and Families.

 Heather holds a Bachelor's degree from the University of Connecticut School of Family Studies.

-Faith Vos Winkel joined the Office of the Child Advocate in July 2001.
-Faith serves as the lead for the OCA on matters relating to child fatality review and prevention.
-She convenes the Connecticut Child Fatality Review Panel (CFRP) each month which reviews all unexpected and unexplained child deaths.
-Faith is the Child Advocate's principal investigator on any in-depth child fatality investigation requested by the CFRP, the Governor, the General Assembly or conducted at the Child Advocate's discretion.
+Brendan serves as the lead for the OCA on matters relating to child fatality review and prevention.
+He convenes the Connecticut Child Fatality Review Panel (CFRP) each month which reviews all unexpected and unexplained child deaths.
+Brendan is the Child Advocate's principal investigator on any in-depth child fatality investigation requested by the CFRP, the Governor, the General Assembly or conducted at the Child Advocate's discretion.

-Faith holds a Bachelor’s degree from the University of Connecticut and a Master of Social Work from the University of Connecticut School of Social Work.
+Brendan holds a Bachelor’s degree from Fairfield University and a Master of Social Work from Fordham University.